Jengas2022/Dancing-in-Space/README.md

 ![bluetooth](./Images/Bluetooth.jpeg)

 We have also added a led strip that will accompany the whole choreography in time with the music.
 The lights will simulate constellations with a simple switch on-off...
-We have therefore attached the LEDs behind a billboard that will be the background to the show.
+Therefore, we have attached the LEDs behind a billboard that will be the background to the show.
 This playbill represents space, full of stars and planets.

 ![leds](./Images/Leds.jpeg)